molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster, 1:57:28:</span> Yeah so... thanks, demon.
 So what I was going to say though is that RDAP basically had this deal where approved individuals would have the ability to pierce the privacy veil at will.
 And I never agreed to that.
 So what we did is we allowed people to own names under Anonymize.
 So you could actually list Anonymize as the registrant, as the legal registrant of your name, for free so even if our RDAP was working and pierced the privacy veil, all you would see is the privacy proxy.
 Because... hold on, HF.
 The only requirement for ICANN from a compliance standpoint is that the domain name has to be owned by a legal person, a non-real... a non-fake person or a legal entity.
 And Anonymize, Inc. satisfies the condition of being a legal entity.
 And so when somebody does a UDRP action against a domain name that is owned by Anonymize, Anonymize is the initial respondent until we have an opportunity to go the registrant and say, "do you want to de-cloak?
 Because if you don't you will lose by default."
 Go ahead, HF.

-<span class="transcript-speaker">HF, 1:58:43:</span> So you mean that they used the email address that was just a standard set of numbers@anonymize, and then they use those numbers as an email address, but that email address also tied to the record in Epik's database of users, right?
+<span class="transcript-speaker">High Fidelity, 1:58:43:</span> So you mean that they used the email address that was just a standard set of numbers@anonymize, and then they use those numbers as an email address, but that email address also tied to the record in Epik's database of users, right?
 Isn't that how that's all being put together?
 It seems like it online.

 <span class="transcript-speaker">Monster:</span> No, so it's random.
 So there was a point in time, like a year ago, when you would be hf@anonymous.com. hf.com@anonymize.com.
 But so if you had the domain hf.com, probably would be worth like a million dollars. hf.com@anonymize.com.
 And of course then any spammer could just engineer that and just spam the crap out of domain plus domain@anonymize.com.
 And we said clearly that's not a great plan, so we moved to a random hash so if you look at how the anonymized email addresses work now, it's a random rotating hash so it gets rotated every whatever... every few days.

-<span class="transcript-speaker">HF, 1:59:55:</span> Okay, but you also use those anonymized email addresses for the contact information somewhere in this user's sites?
+<span class="transcript-speaker">High Fidelity, 1:59:55:</span> Okay, but you also use those anonymized email addresses for the contact information somewhere in this user's sites?
 So that there wasn't actually...
 I mean now that all this data is coming out and we're looking at it, it doesn't look like it's that anonymized.
 I don't know, I may be wrong...

 <span class="transcript-speaker">Monster:</span> Yeah, so I said, I think it was earlier this year.
 So the thing that was snagged from the backup, as I believe it was, subject to further confirmation by forensic people.
 So that upgrade earlier this year I don't know if it was in March or February, I don't know when we made that change, but we moved to a model where... hold on guys, this is my wife.
 One second.
 She's in Austin, Texas.
 What's up?
 Hey there.
 Yeah, I'm good.
 I'm on a conference call.
 Can I call you... everything's good, can I call you back?
 Yeah, I think so.
 Yeah, alright.
 Love you.
 Bye.